Skip to main content

 How It Works

-Upstash Realtime is powered by Upstash Redis and provides a simple API for publishing and subscribing to events:
+Upstash Realtime is powered by Upstash Redis and provides a clean, 100% type-safe API for publishing and subscribing to events:

-• You can also fetch events emitted in the past
+• You can also replay events that happened in the past

 This guide shows you how to integrate Upstash Workflow with Upstash Realtime to display real-time progress updates in your frontend.